 The other way in which a command file can be executed is to OBEY it.

-If you do this, each line in the file is executed as a command, ie it is passed to the operating system command line interpreter only - not to BASIC.
-This is similar to EXECing the file from the RISC OS prompt.
-The differences are that you do not see the lines that are being executed on the screen, and OBEY allows parameter substitution.
-See the User Guide for more details on OBEY.
+Note: If you do this, each line in the file is executed as a command, i.e. it is passed to the operating system command line interpreter only - not to BASIC.
+In this case you do not see the lines that are being executed on the screen, and OBEY allows parameter substitution.